 Now what to do with your bounty?
 This jelly is perfect for cooking with.
 Think sweet and sour all in one container.
 A recipe calls for honey, try adding this jelly instead.
 Or it calls for vinegar, ditto.
 Or even barbecue sauce, try swapping this in.

 My favourite is pork chops.
-I spread this jelly and mustard on a pork chop and sauté.
+I spread this jelly and a little mustard on a pork chop and sauté.
 Toss in some chopped mushrooms and walnuts, and you have a simple and absolutely delicious dish.
 (For vegetarians, try this with a veggie burger instead.)

 Both our currant shrubs had a good prune this past winter.
 I think our red currant bush is quite old.
 It certainly was straggly, with lots of dead wood.
 It still isn’t a hundred percent back to full growth, but hopefully with more care it will find itself in direct competition with our Champagne shrub for production.